If you are interested in printing on our Prusa MK3S (with MMU2S) or Ultimaker 2+ 3D Printer, please understand the following:

 - We hope you understand that we cannot monitor your print job, if the job fails (which is a real possibility) all you can do is try again

 - 3D Files must be saved as .stl files.
-Try TinkerCad or Thingiverse.
-Both are great places to design or find shared files to print
+Try TinkerCad, Thingiverse, or Printables.
+All are great places to design or find shared files to print

-- Cura is available on the public computers, or if you are saving file at home you can acquire Cura here.
+- Cura is available on the public computers, or if you are saving file at home you can acquire Cura here or PrusaSlicer here.

 - We expect you to come in with a file saved on an SD Card, or at the very least a flash drive which we will transfer to the SD Card